Categories

 Personally, I have learned that a lot becomes more understandable if you don't just talk about one The human spirit's life on earth, but broadens the horizon through the doctrine of reincarnation, reckons with the free will of each individual and does not expect justice in individual cases.
 Then one can hope for a comprehensive, superior, divine justice that also includes apparent coincidences.
 If you read about this in the Grail Message "In the Light of Truth" (Book review) in the second volume, the two chapters "Responsibility" and "Destiny", the understanding of the great connections widens.
 The doubts about God and his justice, which hardly any human being can avoid, will dwindle and give way to the conviction that much that still seems incomprehensible to us today will find its place in a large, comprehensive world view of the future.

-Read about it too "The violent man" and "Does God exist" both under "History of religion
+Read about it too "The violent man" , "The first steps in the other world" and "Does God exist" under "History of Religion"

 Literature: